 Do “Magic” Mushrooms Have Medicinal Value?

-It was as early as 1960 that they conducted various experiments on the positive effects of shrooms.
-In addition, scientists also studied their potential medicinal value.
+It was as early as 1960 that various experiments were conducted on the positive effects of shrooms.
+Scientists also studied their potential medicinal value.
 Unfortunately, researchers were never able to reveal their medicinal properties.
-However, you could still legally use it in neuroscience to treat various mental diseases.
-Some professionals claim that psilocin, like LSD for instance, can have enormous beneficial effects on one’s mental health.
-You can use “magic” mushrooms to treat depression, anxiety, and even addiction.
-Of course, this is when you use it in a controlled setting, under the supervision of a doctor.
-The patient needs to consume the proper dosage.
+Despite this, shrooms were still regularly utilized in neuroscience to treat various mental diseases.
+Some professionals claim that psilocin can have beneficial effects on a person’s mental health.
+They claim that magic mushrooms can be used to treat depression, anxiety, and even addiction.
+However, this is only when you use the fungi in a controlled setting, otherwise, the environment could cause adverse effects instead.